Nursing, Degree Completion Loading...

-Only completed applications will be considered; therefore, all official transcripts must be received by March 1.
+Only completed applications will be considered; therefore, all official transcripts must be received by the document deadline of March 15th.
 Applicants with a completed post-secondary university degree will be assessed on an individual basis.

 Preference will be given to applicants who are best qualified as determined by an admission scoring system based on high school and post-secondary course grades.
 Should two or more applicants have the same score, the students will be ranked according to the earliest application date.
 Conditional letters of admission will be mailed to successful applicants.
 Qualified applicants not selected for admission will be placed on a waitlist according to score.

 As per college policy, outlined in the admissions section of the calendar, “the College, at its discretion, may refuse admission to any applicant”.